The Care Center Blog

 By Wendy J. Wallace, DO, President of CCF

 Children’s bodies are smaller and contain less water than adults’, making them more prone to dehydration.
-Combined with their high energy and activity levels, it’s easy to see how they can become dehydrated quickly.
+Combined with their high energy and activity levels, it’s easy to see how they can become dehydrated quickly in the summer heat.

 Start their summer days with water or juice, and ensure they consume water or hydrating foods every 1 to 3 hours.
 The best option is plain water.
 Other good sources include water-rich fruits and vegetables such as cucumbers, watermelon, lemons, oranges, cantaloupe, and celery.
 Frozen popsicles can also help on especially hot days.